 I don’t do a ton of calling, but so far the call quality has been great.

-I've had no problems with calls breaking up, audio sounding delayed or garbled or anything else.
-I believe I have good Sprint coverage in my area, so for me the call quality has been good.
+I’ve had no problems with calls breaking up, audio sounding delayed or garbled or anything else.
+I believe I have good AT&T coverage in my area, so for me the call quality has been good.

 Text messaging seems to work just fine as well.
 I’ve done a bunch of texts back and forth with people I know (new phone, who dis?), and have sent pictures, emojis and more with no problem.
 I don’t see any issues here either.

 Mobile Data Services